Shwabbaa/cryptopack-docs/docs/source/resourcepack/items.rst

 Blades Of Chaos
 ------------------
 * ID: "blades_of_chaos"
-* Items: All Swords and shields
+* Items: All Swords and shield

 Guardian Shield
 ------------------